For The Things Network’s public community network the Fair Access Policy limits the data each end-device can send, by allowing:

-- Some libraries, such as LMiC, only support 51 bytes for all SF.
+- Some libraries, such as LMiC, only support 51 bytes for all data rates.

-- Some providers, such as the Dutch KPN, only support 51 bytes for all SF.
+- Some providers, such as the Dutch KPN, only support 51 bytes for all data rates.

 - Some regions define a maximum dwell time, reducing the maximum payload size for slow data rates (high SF).

-Devices with fixed hardcoded data rates of SF12 or SF11 are not allowed to join the network.
+Devices with fixed hardcoded spreading factors of SF12 or SF11 are not allowed to join the network.